 Keeper Talks At The Natureland Wildlife Zoo

 Another reason you will love a visit to the Natureland Wildlife Zoo is the Keeper Talks and various interactive activities.

 Twice a week, for example, visitors can work with the keepers to build enrichment items for the capuchin monkeys that reside at the zoo.
 Not only will you be able to take part in the fun of this activity, but you will also get to learn a bit about these adorable primates.

 Another interactive option at the zoo is the Kea Enrichment Creation and Conservation Chat.
-The kea is a native bird of New Zealand and known to many as the smartest birds in the whole of the world.
-A Natureland Wildlife zookeeper will speak about kea behaviour, and you will have the opportunity to make kea enrichment items on your own.
+The kea is a native bird of New Zealand and is known to many as the smartest bird in the whole of the world.
+A Natureland Wildlife zookeeper will speak about kea behavior, and you will have the opportunity to make kea enrichment items on your own.

 The daily Tuatara Talk is also a fun event at the Natureland Wildlife Zoo, and you can see them up close whilst listening to the keepers talk about what makes these rare reptiles so unique.
 There are some months out of the year where the tuatara hibernate, but even when this occurs, the keepers are still available to talk about these reptiles that date back to the time of the dinosaurs.

 There is also an opportunity for you to hear about the adorable meerkat and spiny African crested porcupine.
 This is a daily chat that will teach you all about the porcupine, and why they are so special.
 You will also learn about the meerkats at the zoo, and how they have adapted to their homes in the desert.